 Now that we know how a radio works.
 In specific, how a two-way radio works, let’s look at the advantages of using it against other means of communication.

-Why is radio the best form of communication during disaster?
+Why is radio the best means of communication during disaster management?

 Listed below are considerable reasons why the adoption of the use of radio as a means of communication is preferable .